-The COMMA Lab is part of the Centre for Digital Music (C4DM) at Queen Mary University of London, conducting research into the ways people perceive sound and technologies for improving communication.
+The COMMA Lab is part of the Centre for Digital Music (C4DM) at Queen Mary University of London, headed by Dr Charalampos Saitis.
+We conduct research into the ways people perceive sound and technologies for improving communication.

 We work across disciplines of music, engineering, psychology, and cognitive science to understand and model audio communication between humans and between humans and machines.

 |New paper on gender, music, toy commercials, and eXplainable AI accepted at the IEEE ICASSP 2024 Workshop on Explainable Machine Learning for Speech and Audio.

 |Our review of DDSP for music and speech audio synthesis has been published in Frontiers in Signal Processing.
 Check out this web book containing practical advice on differentiable synthesiser programming.

 |Charis talks to the Inside Europe podcast of Deutsche Welle about music and morals, how they might link through timbre and pitch, and the research opportunities but also ethical dimensions of recent work from the lab.

 |Taking a short break from his internship at Sony CSL Paris, Ben has been invited to talk about DDSP and optimisation pathologies in the Machine Learning for Audio Workshop at NeurIPS 2023.

 |New paper on music preferences and moral values published in PLOS ONE.

 |New paper on the gendering of music in toy commercials accepted at ISMIR 2023!

 |New preprints on controllable symbolic music generation with diffusion: Fast Diffusion GAN Model for Symbolic Music Generation Controlled by Emotions and Composer Style-specific Symbolic Music Generation Using Vector Quantized Discrete Diffusion Models.